tzislam/Dashing/README.md

 	* Compares the performance profiles between two applications.
 Configured in the same manner as above.

 #### Notes
-* If a setting is specified in both a global config and an app config, the app's version will overwrite the global's.
+* If a setting is specified in both in the `main` config and a single-source `app` config, the single-source `app`'s version will overwrite the main's.

 # Running